NTUAW Customer Service Representative (2 Positions)

 Applicant Pool Only - W/WW Operator in Training; W/WW Level 1; W/WW Level 2; W/WW Level 3; W/WW Level 4

-Navajo Tribal Utility Authority Job In Arizona
+Navajo Tribal Utility Authority job in Arizona

-MINIMUM QUALIFICATIONS REQUIRED: High School Diploma or GED Certificate.
 Achieve within 2 years of employment, Level 1 Arizona Department of Environmental Quality (ADEQ) certification as Water Operator (treatment and distribution) or Wastewater Operator (collection and treatment) is required.

 Valid Driver's License and CDL Class "A" with Hazmat Endorsement (subject to motor vehicle record review).
 Required to obtain a CDL Class "A" with Hazmat Endorsement within 6 months from date of employment.